wdecoster/cramino/README.md

     <INPUT>    cram or bam file to check

 OPTIONS:
-    -t, --threads <THREADS>    Number of parallel decompression threads to use [default: 4] --hist                 If histograms have to be generated --checksum             If a checksum has to be calculated -h, --help                 Print help information
+    -t, --threads <THREADS>            Number of parallel decompression threads to use [default: 4] -m, --min-read-len <MIN_READ_LEN>  Minimal length of read to be considered [default: 0] --hist                             If histograms have to be generated --checksum                         If a checksum has to be calculated --arrow <ARROW>                    Write data to a feather format --karyotype                        Provide normalized number of reads per chromosome --phased                           Calculate metrics for phased reads
+    -h, --help                 Print help information
     -V, --version              Print version information
 ```